Families of singular K\"ahler-Einstein metrics: Densities along a log canonical map

-\begin{proof} The statement is local on $\cX'$, so it is enough to control the integrals over $V_t$.
-Up to relabelling, one can assume that $Y_0^{(k_0)}\cap V=(z_0=0)$, $F\cap V=(z_1\cdots z_s=0)$ so that for $s+1\le i \le p$, $f^*\Omega_t$ has a pole of order at most $m-1$ along $(z_i=0)$.
 We implicitly assumed that $V$ meets $Y_0^{(k_0)}$; it actually does not matter much for the computation which is insensitive to whether that condition is fulfilled or not.
 Using \eqref{fibre}, our integral is bounded by the following one

 where $-1<a_i<0$ and $V= \prod_{i=0}^n \{|z_i|<1\} \subset \mathbb C^{n+1}$ and $V_t=V\cap \{z_0\cdots z_p=t\}$.
 By Fubini theorem, one can reduce the integral to $V_t^p:=V_t\cap \mathbb C^{p+1}$ (i.e. fixing $z_{p+1}, \ldots, z_n$).
 There is no harm in assuming that $\delta<\min_i {\frac{1+a_i}2}$ so that the integral is bounded by